NW Colorado Fly Fishing Reports

 Flowing out of the Zirkel Wilderness Area.
 There are just a few access points to the river starting with Christina State Wildlife Area located about 8 miles out of town.
 Christina is a 1 mile stretch that provides numerous long runs and solid pocket water.
 Browns, Rainbows, Cutthroats, Brookies and Whitefish, ranging from 12-18 inches can be found in this stretch of the Elk.
 The Upper Elk, north of Clark down Seedhouse road, has tons of public water access in the National Forest.
 Bring a small rod, attractor dry flies and 4x tippet.

-The Elk is high and dirty.
+The Elk is at a great level.
+Dries and dry dropper rigs all day.
+Easy to walk and wade.
 Please feel free to give a call down to the shop for up to date info.

 970-879-6552